choria-io/website/docs/content/playbooks/node_sets/_index.md

 )
 ```

 All non deactivated certnames will be extracted and used as discovery source.
-This also shows how to use a input variable and a reminder you should test MCollectivity connectivity to this sort of node set
+This also shows how to use a input variable and a reminder you should test MCollective connectivity to this sort of node set.

 |Option|Description|Sample|
 |------|-----------|------|